-The Nice Gare Routiere is finito: closed as of today, a date with the wrecking ball next week, and re-emerging a few years down the road as a lovely park.
+The Nice Gare Routiere is finito: closed as of today, January 5 2011, a date with the wrecking ball is set for next week, and it will re-emerge a few years down the road as a lovely park.
 Oh, but did I mention that the modern new Nice Bus Station near the airport (along with the new tramway line to service it) has not actually been built yet?

 The interim solution (that is, for the next 5 years or so…) is to spread the bus stations out all over the place… that won’t be a problem, will it?
 So starting today, take a compass, your cellphone, this summary, and a map when you forge out to go look for your bus: